Enhancing Program Repair with Specification Guidance and Intermediate Behavioral Signals: Fault Localization (FL) Capability (RQ2)

-{\em Results.} We conduct the evaluation on 282 tasks and 288 tasks on our dataset for Kimi-K2-Instruct and DeepSeek-V3.1, respectively, where violated specifications are successfully generated by backbone model under the condition $\alpha \geq 0.9$ and $\beta < 1$.
-Figure~\ref{fig:rq2} presents the overall impact of the generated postconditions on fault localization.
-Overall, {\tool} consistently outperforms the base LLM across all settings, demonstrating that the generated postconditions, guided by the estimated $\alpha$ and $\beta$ signals, are effective in improving localization quality.
-When using GPT-5.2 as the judge, {\tool} achieves 149 cases (52.8\%) where its predictions are preferred over Kimi-K2-Instruct, compared to 74 cases (26.2\%) where the base LLM is preferred, with 59 cases (20.9\%) resulting in ties.
-A similar pattern is observed for DeepSeek-V3.1, where {\tool} obtains 164 cases (56.9\%) versus 93 cases (32.3\%), with 31 cases (10.8\%) being ties.
+We conduct the experiment on 119 tasks on our dataset for GPT-4o-mini and Qwen3-235B, where violated specifications are successfully generated by the baselines under the condition $\alpha \geq 0.9$ and $\beta < 1$.
+Table~\ref{tab:FL} presents the overall impact of the generated postconditions on fault localization.
+Overall, {\tool} consistently outperforms the baselines across all settings, demonstrating that the generated postconditions, guided by the estimated $\alpha$ and $\beta$ signals, are effective in improving localization quality.

+When using GPT-5.2 as the judge, {\tool} first shows substantial improvements over the naive baseline, winning in 107 cases (89.91\%) under GPT-4o-mini and 114 cases (95.79\%) under Qwen3-235B.
+Compared with stronger natural-language specification baselines, {\tool} achieves 58 cases (48.73\%) and 59 cases (49.58\%) where its predictions are preferred over SpecRover and HoarePrompt, respectively, under GPT-4o-mini.
+A similar trend is observed for Qwen3-235B, where {\tool} is preferred in 47 cases (39.50\%) and 48 cases (40.34\%) over SpecRover and HoarePrompt, respectively.

+When using GPT-5.4 as the judge, {\tool} remains consistently preferred over the baselines.
+Against the naive baseline, {\tool} wins in 102 cases (85.72\%) under GPT-4o-mini and 113 cases (94.95\%) under Qwen3-235B.
+Under GPT-4o-mini, {\tool} further wins over SpecRover and HoarePrompt in 57 cases (47.90\%) and 52 cases (43.71\%), respectively.
+Under Qwen3-235B, {\tool} is preferred in 39 cases (32.78\%) and 38 cases (31.93\%) over SpecRover and HoarePrompt, respectively.
 Under GPT-5.4 as the judge, the results remain consistent.
-For Kimi-K2-Instruct, {\tool} is preferred in 129 cases (45.7\%), while the base LLM is preferred in 94 cases (33.3\%), with 59 cases (20.9\%) tied.
-For DeepSeek-V3.1, {\tool} achieves 138 cases (47.9\%) compared to 119 cases (41.3\%) for the base LLM, with 31 cases (10.8\%) resulting in ties.
-These results consistently show that {\tool} yields a higher proportion of preferred predictions than the base LLM, regardless of the underlying model or judge.
-This confirms {\tool}'s effectiveness in generating high-quality intermediate specifications that meaningfully improve fault localization.
+That is, {\tool} yields a higher proportion of preferred outcomes than the baselines,~regardless of the underlying model or judge.